MarionDL/HTTPInfraLab/README.md

 You will be able to see that every 1000 ms, some of the content of the page changes to print a new verse.

+## Step 5 : Improvement of the reverse proxy with apache

+### Application

+For this fifth step, we reviewed our previous implementation of the reverse proxy server.
+Remember, it had one big drawback : its configuration was static, so we had to make sure of the IP addresses of our running containers and modify the configuration file if our IP addresses were not matching.

+Here, we use the -e option in Docker to set the environment variables of our server.
+Like so, we won't have to change the config file and we can directly write our IP addresses when we start the container.

+### Specification

+From the third step, we had to integrate a configuration script based on the existing official `apache2-foreground` script.
+This script will set the environment variables we wrote using `docker run`.

+The remaining specification is still the same as in the previous steps.

+### Fifth step demo :

+Of course, we have to re-build our image like so :

+`docker build -t res/apache_rp .`

+Then, you have to start the 2 applications containers and find their IP addresses with the following command :

+`docker inspect <name of your container> | grep -i ipaddress`

+You can now start your new apache reverse proxy like so :

+`docker dun -d -e STATIC_APP=<IP of static app>:80 -e DYNAMIC_APP=<IP of dynamic app>:3000 -p 8080:80 res/apache_rp`

+Finally, you can see the result in your web browser like in the previous step.